Do I Need a Visa? If You’re a U.S. Citizen, You Do to Visit These Countries

 Brazil

-Since June 2019, Americans have been able to visit South America’s largest country visa free, provided they stay less than 90 days.
+Starting on April 10, 2025, U.S. citizens will need to obtain an e-visa if they want to visit Brazil—and that’s whether they’re going for business or leisure travel.
+Since June 2019, Americans have been able to visit South America’s largest country visa free, provided they stayed less than 90 days.
 But because the United States didn’t respond in kind and waive requirements for Brazilian nationals, Brazil is reversing course and bringing back its own visa mandate.
-There’s no word yet on what the application process will look like or how much the visa will cost.
-However, the last time U.S. citizens needed a visa for Brazil, it cost $40, plus a $4 service fee.
+There’s no word yet on what the application process will look like, but according to the U.S. State Department, the visa fee is $81 with a 10-year validity.

 Cuba

 Cuba might be the least surprising country to appear on this list due to its complicated history of travel regulations with the United States.
 But U.S. passport holders can visit the Caribbean island nation—they just have to adhere to a few specific requirements for entry.
 The first of those essentials includes applying for a Cuban Tourist Card (sometimes referred to as a Cuban visa).
-These tourist cards can be purchased online and grant visitors a maximum stay of 30 days on the island.
+These tourist cards can be purchased online; they grant visitors a maximum stay of 30 days on the island.
 They’re valid for 180 days after purchase, which means you will need to travel within six months of obtaining the document.
 (Learn more about the legwork required to visit Cuba here.)
 The fee ranges from $20 to $85 depending on where you get it (many airlines bundle it into the price of the flight).

 Egypt